bgirard/gecko-dev/toolkit/components/telemetry/docs/environment.rst

                 blacklisted: <bool>,    // Whether D3D11 is blacklisted; use to see whether WARP
                                         // was blacklist induced or driver-failure induced.
               },
-              "d2d" { // This feature is Windows-only.
+              "d2d": { // This feature is Windows-only.
                 status: <string>,
                 version: <string>,      // Either "1.0" or "1.1".
+              },
+              "webgl1": { // This feature reflects the first initialization of web-gl.
+Only present if web-gl has been attempted.
+                status: <string>,
+                status_cause: <string>, // Optional: Code or blacklist ID for the decission that lead to the status
+                renderer: <string>, // Optional: The first renderer used.
+Useful in multi-gpu system.
+Might differ in subsequent contexts.
               },
             },
           },